kubedb/docs/docs/guides/mariadb/restart/restart.md

 - `spec.type` specifies the Type of the ops Request
 - `spec.databaseRef` holds the name of the MariaDB database.
 The db should be available in the same namespace as the opsRequest
 - The `spec.timeout` field specifies the maximum amount of time the operator will wait for the operation to complete before marking it as failed.
-- The `spec.apply` field determines whether the operation should always be applied (Always) or only when there are changes (IfReady).
+- The `spec.apply` field determines whether the operation should always be applied (Always) or if the database phase is ready (IfReady).

 > Note: The method of restarting the standalone & cluster mode db is exactly same as above.
-All you need, is to specify the corresponding MairiDB name in `spec.databaseRef.name` section.
+All you need, is to specify the corresponding MariaDB name in `spec.databaseRef.name` section.

 Let's create the `MariaDBOpsRequest` CR we have shown above,